10 Best Supplement Options For Depression And Anxiety, From A Holistic Psychiatrist

 6. Vitamin D

-7. Methylated B Vitamins (methylated folate and methylated B12)
+7. B Vitamins (methylated folate and methylated B12)

-As I mentioned when we were discussing SAM-e, some people have a methylation defect that contributes to depression.
-You can find out if you have this by having your MTHFR gene tested or by doing 23andMe and linking your results to a methylation analysis (an integrative or functional medical doctor can help you with this).
-If you have a methylation defect, a good-quality B complex containing methylated B vitamins such as 5-MTHF and methylcobalamin is essential to proper neurotransmitter function and good mood.
+As I mentioned when we were discussing SAM-e, some people have a methylation defect that may contribute to depression.
+You can find out if you have this by having your MTHFR gene tested.
+If you have a methylation defect, a good-quality B complex containing methylated B vitamins such as 5-MTHF and methylcobalamin is helpful for proper neurotransmitter function and good mood.

 8. Hemp Oil